olievortex/olieblind/install/README.md

 ### Crontab
 This sets up all the scheduled jobs.
 Paste the lines from the olievortex.cron file into the crontab editor and save.

-    # cat ~/source/repos/hop/olieblind/infrastructure/linux/olievortex.cron
+    # cat ~/source/repos/olieblind/install/olievortex.cron
     # crontab -e

 Verify the schedule took effect.
 The results of this command should match the olievortex.cron file you copied from.

     # crontab -l

-### Apache SSL Site
-Configure the SSL site to proxy requests to the dotnet applications, and to the videos folder.
-Copy the relevant lines.

-    # cat ~/source/repos/hop/olieblind/infrastructure/linux/000-olieblind-2-default-le-ssl.conf
-    # sudo vi /etc/httpd/conf.d/000-olieblind-2-default-le-ssl.conf
-    # sudo systemctl restart httpd

 ### SELinux Settings
 Out of the box Apache isn't allowed to relay network traffic.
+Nor can it follow a symbolic link.
 SELinux needs to be configured to allow this.

     # sudo semanage port --add --proto tcp --type http_port_t 7021
     # sudo semanage port --add --proto tcp --type http_port_t 7022
     # sudo setsebool -P httpd_can_network_relay 1
+    # #sudo chcon -h -t httpd_sys_content_t /var/www/videos (not sure if this is needed)
+    # sudo chcon -Rv --type=httpd_sys_content_t /mnt/olieblind-video/video

+### Apache SSL Site
+Configure the SSL site to proxy requests to the dotnet applications, and to the videos folder.
+Copy the relevant lines.

+    # cat ~/source/repos/olieblind/infrastructure/5_AkamaiLinode/000-olieblind-2-default-le-ssl.conf
+    # sudo vi /etc/httpd/conf.d/000-olieblind-2-default-le-ssl.conf
+    # sudo systemctl restart httpd

 ### Validate startup
 Confirm that Apache and the dotnet applications automatically start at boot.